 For almost six years, Elbe lived in her depression, searching for someone who understood her feelings and was willing to help her.
 She considered suicide, and even choose a date that she would do it.

 Then, in the early 1920s, a German doctor named Magnus Hirschfeld opened a clinic known as the German Institute for Sexual Science.
 At his institute, he claimed to be studying something called “transsexualism.”
 Finally, there was a word, a concept, for what Elbe felt.

 To further her excitement, Magnus had hypothesized a surgery that could permanently transform her body from male to female.
-Without a second thought, she relocated to Dresden, Germany to have the surgery done.
+Without a second thought, she relocated to Dresden, Germany to have the surgery performed.

 Over the next two years, Lili Elbe underwent four major experimental surgeries, some of which were the first of their kind (one had been attempted in part once before).
 A surgical castration was performed first, followed by the transplantation of a pair of ovaries.
 A third, unspecified surgery took place shortly thereafter, though its exact purpose was never reported.

-The medical procedures, if they were documented, remain unknown in their specifics today, as the Institute for Sexual Research’s library was destroyed by the Nazis in 1933.
+The medical procedures, if they were documented, remain unknown in their specifics today, as the library of the Institute for Sexual Research was destroyed by the Nazis in 1933.

 The surgeries were revolutionary for their time, not only because it was the first time they’d been done, but because synthetic sex hormones were only in the very early, still mostly theoretical stages of development.

 Following the first three surgeries, Lili Elbe was able to change her name legally, and obtain a passport that denoted her sex as female.
 She chose the name Elbe for her new surname after the river that flowed through the country of her rebirth.